-From time to time you may need to resolve issues, disagreements or disputes with your employer.
-The good news is Traineeship and Apprenticeship Services (TAS) can help.
+You should attempt to resolve any issues you are having with your employer by discussing these issues with them.
+However, from time to time you may require help to resolve issues, disagreements or disputes with your employer.
+The good news is that Regulation and Contract Management can help.

 How it works

-If there is a problem, a disagreement or a dispute between you and your employer, TAS consultants are available to provide impartial advice.
+If there is a problem, disagreement or dispute between you and your employer, Regulation and Contract Management consultants are available to provide impartial advice.

-Call TAS and speak to an area consultant, or arrange a time for someone to meet with you and your employer.
+Call Regulation and Contract Management and speak to an area consultant, or arrange a time for someone to meet with you and your employer.

 See assistance and support for more information.